gemmaro/mruby-uriparser/README.md

 The below is the supported features list.
 "-" means it is not supported yet or has no plan to support it.
+There might be diffent even if it has same name.
+Please check API document for details.

 | this gem                                                | CRuby's URI gem                                     |
 |---------------------------------------------------------|-----------------------------------------------------|